 How to Resize an Image [from Any Device]

 With today’s modern gadgets, taking photos has become so easy that having hundreds of images in storage is not a particularly strange or uncommon thing.
-Storage does become a problem though, as the better camera quality gets, the larger the photo’s file size.
+Storage does become a problem, though, as the better the camera quality gets, the larger the photo’s file size.

-Probably one of the most versatile tools for image editing, a PC will usually come with programs that allow you to edit images.
-In addition, some of the best photo editing tools are available for PC.
-We’ll list a few programs along with some tips on how to reduce images:
+Probably one of the most versatile tools for image editing, a Windows, Mac, or Chromebook will usually come with programs that allow you to edit images.
+Additionally, some of the best photo editing tools are available for free.
+We’ll list a few programs along with some tips on how to reduce images.

-- Open the image by either right-clicking on it and selecting Open With, or clicking File, then Open on the Paint top menu.
+- Open the image by right-clicking on it and selecting Open With and Paint.

 - On the Home tab, under Image, click on Resize.

 - Adjust the image size either by percentage or pixels as you see fit.
 Click on Maintain aspect ratio to keep the image size constant when adjusting by percentage.